Ballpark Chasers

 WHERE TO EAT?

-Ballpark Chasers Tip: if you could do without another hot dog and hamburger, look for sections 33 and 104 for a break in traditional artery-clogging stadium food.
+Ballpark Chasers Tip: if you could do without another hot dog and hamburger, look for sections 9, 12 and 30 for a break in traditional artery-clogging ballpark food.
 Healthy Plate concessions serve everything from vegetable wraps to fruit salads to veggie and turkey dogs.
+Our favorite is the veggie burger featuring a portobello mushroom, a nopales (cactus) torta and a quinoa salad.

 WHEN TO GO?

-You can pretty much count on Los Angeles to have great weather during the entire baseball season.
-On the other hand, the smog will make you thankful you are only visiting!
+You can count on Los Angeles to have great weather during the entire baseball season.
+On the other hand, the smog will make you thankful you are only visiting.
 We recommend May through July as the best months to travel to Los Angeles and the So Cal area.

 WHAT ELSE TO SEE?